How to do Programmatic SEO?

 What is programmatic SEO?

-Programmatic SEO (pSEO) is about creating numerous (hundreds or thousands) content pages using a database to rank high on Google programmatically for long-tail and niche keywords.
+Programmatic SEO (pSEO) is about creating many (dozens, hundreds, or thousands) of content landing pages using a structured database (ideally proprietary or UGC) to rank high on Google programmatically for long-tail and niche keywords.
 Instead of manually writing individual pages, pSEO automates content creation and publishing for hundreds or thousands of pages, by using unique data and templates to streamline this process.

 Programmatic SEO automates content optimization at scale, delivering significant traffic gains for major companies, for example: